Indonesia to place funds in state banks to support economy

 BRI chief executive Sunarso, who uses one name, told the briefing the government had asked the banks to leverage the funds by 300 per cent in three months.

-BRI - the country's biggest bank by assets - would prioritise lending to farmers and food and medical equipment businesses, Sunarso said.
+BRI - the country's biggest bank by assets - would prioritise lending to farmers and food and medical equipment businesses, Mr Sunarso said.
+REUTERS

-Bank Mandiri's chief executive Royke Tumilaar said his bank would support tourism and trade sectors, while BNI's Herry Sidharta plans to target labour-intensive industries among other sectors.

-BTN, which has a large mortgage portfolio, would keep its lending focus there, chief executive Pahala Mansury said.

 BT is now on Telegram!